-Fees for buying a property in A Coruña vary from area-to-area, and many are negotiable – for example, there are no fixed fees for lawyers or estate agents.
-Buyers must pay the majority of the costs, which are generally as follows:
+Fees for buying a property in A Coruña vary from area-to-area.
+There are no fixed fees for lawyers or estate agents.
+Buyers must pay the costs:

 Property transfer tax in A Coruña: 6–10% (existing properties) / VAT (or IVA) at 10% (new properties in A Coruña)